Note: this document is subject to change over time.

 The cheapest audio interface option I have explored is the Behringer UCA 202, which is the only specific interface I will discuss here.
 The UCA 202 is a lightweight, highly portable audio interface that comes with its own ASIO drivers.
 The device also allows usage of multiple driver types simultaneously (although only one program can be using the ASIO driver at any given time).
 This means that, for example, you can listen to videos or mp3s online or in Windows Media Player while working with SFZ/SFZ+ in the background.
 However, don’t expect totally blinding performance from the UCA 202.
 The sound quality is marginal and, when the device is under rather a lot of strain, it is prone to glitches in the audio: clicks, pauses, etc. As a result, I’ve found it somewhat unreliable for trying to record anything live, since it can take many tries to get a glitch-free result.
 Nevertheless, it is a great portable and incredibly cheap solution.

 Unfortunately it seems that Behringer dropped its ASIO drivers for the UCA series some time ago, removing all download links on its site, and now recommends ASIO4All instead.
 This is extremely disappointing as the Behringer drivers worked far better.
-While the old Behringer drivers can be found elsewhere on the web for now, this bizarre change in Behringer’s support for the UCA series means I can’t recommend these devices as a budget solution for ASIO drivers anymore, since one may as well use ASIO4All with the built-in sound chip instead of using a USB interface.
-Sadly, I am not aware of any other devices in this price range that are good substitutes for the UCA series with the original Behringer drivers
+While the old Behringer drivers can be found elsewhere on the web for now, this bizarre change in Behringer’s support for the UCA series means I can’t recommend these devices as a budget solution for ASIO drivers anymore, since one may as well use ASIO4All with the built-in sound chip instead of using a USB interface – or use WASAPI drivers on newer systems.
+Sadly, I am not aware of any other devices in this price range that are good substitutes for the UCA series with the original Behringer drivers.

 USB MIDI interfaces provide hardware MIDI ports for a PC.
 Some are simply cables (USB on one end and MIDI in/out on the other), while others are hubs or boxes that require MIDI cables to connect to external MIDI devices.